 - 1. The following regulations apply with regard to entrance requirements: - a.
 To be admitted to Statistics II and III, Statistics I has to be passed.
 To be admitted to Statistics II, Statistics I has to be passed before 15 March of the same academic year. - b.
 To be admitted to Research Practical the following courses have to be passed before 15 March of the same academic year: - Statistics I - Methods and Techniques - c.
 To be admitted to Psychodiagnostics, Statistics I has to be passed. - d.
-Portfolio year 1, part 2 can only be done if Portfolio year 1, part 1 has been passed; Portfolio year 2 can only be done if Portfolio year 1, part 2 has been passed; Portfolio year 3 can only be done if Portfolio year 2 has been passed. - 2.
+Portfolio year 1, part 2 can only be done if Portfolio year 1, part 1 has been passed; Portfolio year 2 can only be done if Portfolio year 1, part 2 has been passed; Portfolio year 3 can only be done if Portfolio year 2 has been passed. - e.
+To be admitted to the bachelor's thesis in a certain academic year, at least 90 credits need to be obtained before September 1st of the academic year in which you will write your bachelor's thesis. - 2.
 To be admitted to or to receive approval to take electives abroad, the following requirements have to be met: - a.
 Bachelor year 1 has to be completed (60 credits) (see also appendix 2 of the Education and Examination Regulations); - b. all courses/modules of period 1, 2, and 3 of year 2 have to be passed; - c. the research participation must have been obtained. - 3.
 If a student takes one of the modules named in paragraph 1 and 2 without having fulfilled the mentioned requirements and without permission from the Board of Examiners, the result of the module in question can be declared invalid by the Board of Examiners.